Meme-x03/atlas-simple_shell/README.md

-# Project Shell in C Language
+# Project  Simple Shell in C Language

-# Description
+## Description
 In this project are we going to do a simple shell project/tutorial.
 Using the C programming language.

 >Quote of this project